 Belgium is the land of comic strips.
 You can experience this in Antwerp.
 Discover the city in a different way by hunting for comic strip walls.
 During your search you’ll explore various neighbourhoods and before you know it you’ll be standing in front of one of the ten towering murals in Antwerp.

 Antwerp’s comic strip walls project, Muurvast, gives boring, poorly maintained or heavily tagged walls a colourful face-lift.
 The monumental murals are pleasantly surprising for visitors and Antwerp residents.
-Eye-catchers to be proud of!

 Here is a list of the current ten walls: